 - It will start thickening and you will notice that the swirl created in the cream while whisking will stop (Christophe Michalak tip).

 - The first bubbles will start appearing.
-Once this happens, keep heating for about two minutes without stirring it too much and remove from it the heat.
+Once this happens, keep heating for 1-2 more minutes without stirring too much and remove from the heat.
 An instant-read thermometer should register a temperature of about 93°C (200°F).

 Do not remove the cream from the heat as soon as it thickens.
 It is important to boil the cream to fully cook the starch and get rid of the starchy taste.
 Another reason for boiling the cream is to inactivate an enzyme (amylase) that is present in egg yolks.
 Amylase will break down the starch you used as a thickener and turn it into sugars.
 As a result, you will find that your pastry cream will become thinner and more watery instead of thickening in the fridge.

-- Add the chilled butter and the vanilla extract and whisk until combined.
+- Add the cold butter and vanilla extract and whisk until completely smooth.

-- Pour the cream into a large container to obtain a thin layer.
+- Transfer to a wide container to obtain a thin layer.
 This will ensure the cream cools down quickly.
+Optional: If you notice lumps in the pastry cream, strain it through a fine-mesh sieve set over a bowl.

 - Place a piece of parchment paper or cling film straight onto the surface of the cream to prevent a skin from forming.
-Refrigerate.
+Chill for at least 2 hours or until set.

 It’s best to cool down the pastry cream quickly and refrigerate it immediately to avoid bacterial contamination.